Active Directory Lab 1 – Azure

 In our simple script, we are giving every new user the same secure password that they MUST change the moment they log on.

-• Let’s breakdown this script: I am defining a secure password value: $Password in which the system will ask you to type in, shown by “Read-Host “Enter password”.
-The command “-AsSecureString” ensures the password is not shown in plaintext (in case a malicious actor somehow obtains these logs or files).
+- I am defining a secure password value: ($Password) where the system will ask you to type it in, shown by the “Read-Host “Enter password” commands.
+The command “-AsSecureString” enforces the password to not be shown in plaintext.

-• Now, we only have to reference $Password in future lines.
-So with “New-ADUser -Name “Peter” -AccountPassword $Password” we created the user Peter with the password we just defined.
+- Now, we only have to reference $Password in future lines.
+With the “New-ADUser -Name “Peter” -AccountPassword $Password” commands, we created the user Peter with the password we just defined.

-• Lastly, we enabled the account with -Enabled $true and are forcing Peter to change the password the moment he tries to log on with -ChangePasswordAtLogon $true.
+- Lastly, we enabled the account with -Enabled $true and are forcing Peter to change the password the moment he tries to log on with the -ChangePasswordAtLogon $true command.

-• In a future AD project I will create a Group Policy Object that enforces Peter to create a secure password that aligns with our enterprise’s security policies.
+- In a future Active Directory project, I will create a Group Policy Object that enforces Peter to create a secure password that aligns with our enterprise’s security policies.